-- Consideration should be given to how cyclists pass bus stops, particularly ensuring safety for both cyclists and pedestrians/bus passengers and ensuring continuation for cyclists.
-Reference should be made to the Sustrans Handbook for Cycle-Friendly Design. - Cycling contraflows should be legible to ensure they are clear to all road users and pedestrians.
-The use of physical separation between the cycle contraflow and the carriageway can increase the prominence of the cycle lane. - Routes should not stop upon entry to a car park and there should be clear cycle access, which meets with the criteria above, to the point of cycle parking. - Where cul-de-sacs form part of a layout, provision should be made for cycling through the end of the cul-de-sac where this represents the most direct route. - Consideration should be given to using the shallowest gradient possible, weighed against providing routes which are as direct as possible. - Provision for cycling should be integrated with enhancing wildlife networks wherever possible, through provision of green corridors alongside cycle routes.
-Ecological networks are identified on Plan 5 accompanying the emerging Core Strategy and Policies DPD review. - Where development takes place on a site which adjoins an existing cycle route, consideration should be given to 'greening' the cycle route (i.e. through the use of planting / vegetation) as part of the landscaping of the site.
-Care should be taken when selecting vegetation or trees close to a cycle facility, particularly in relation to shading and slip hazards. - Routes should be lit along their entire length, provided this can be achieved without harming nature conservation or heritage interests.
-Surface mounted lights may be an acceptable solution in some instances. - Consideration should be given to whether cambers along the route can be easily used by all types of bikes.
+- Routes should not stop upon entry to a car park and there should be clear cycle access, which meets with the criteria above, to the point of cycle parking. - Where cul-de-sacs form part of a layout, provision should be made for cycling through the end of the cul-de-sac where this represents the most direct route. - Consideration should be given to using the shallowest gradient possible, weighed against providing routes which are as direct as possible. - Provision for cycling should be integrated with enhancing wildlife networks wherever possible, through provision of green corridors alongside cycle routes.
+Ecological networks are identified on Plan 5 accompanying the emerging Core Strategy and Policies DPD review. - Where development takes place on a site which adjoins an existing cycle route, consideration should be given to 'greening' the cycle route as part of the landscaping of the site. - Routes should be lit along their entire length, provided this can be achieved without harming nature conservation or heritage interests.
+Surface mounted or low level lights may be an appropriate solution in some instances.